 Node-RED Nodes that Share Data with CLICK CLICK Write This requires an array as input and writes a set number of values to the address specified.
 CLICK Read Accepts a starting memory address and a length.
 Populates an array starting with the first address e.g. X201, Len 4 will return an array [X201, X202, X203, X204].
 CLICK The same behaviors as CLICK Read, except this provides read-only access to SC bits and SD data registers.
-SystemInfo Read It will output an array of values.
+C SystemInfo C Read It will output an array of values.
 A register like RTC Day will output a simple Array containing a one-digit integer, while MAC ID will output an array with 6 -3 digit integers representing the macID.
+Node-RED Nodes that Interact with CLICK And I considered the This node writes a file to the C2-NRED filesystem. write file It has 1.5 GB available space (including your program).
+The file system has been locked down to prevent access or modification of any system files, but the following directory is available for user data: /usr/local/nred-work/ In addition, you may write files to the SD Card if one has been inserted into the SD Card slot.
+The path to the SD card is: /run/media/mmcblk0p1/ read file This node reads the data written to a file created by the write file node.
+Q watch This node will initiate a flow when data is written to a file by the write file node.
+It outputs the name of the file that was modified.